rhel-labs/learn-katacoda/sql-server-ubi/intro.md

 * Download the container image that contains Microsoft SQL Server
 * Deploy the container image to run SQL Server on RHEL
 * Query data in SQL Server running in a container on RHEL
+* Take a checkpoint of the container, and restore the container from the checkpoint
+* Generate systemd scripts to automatically start the SQL Server containers at system boot

 # Example Use case:
 Your infrastructure team is planning on using containerized applications, and this also means